auth0/docs/articles/libraries/lock-ios/v1/index.md

 `A0LockViewController` will handle email/password, enterprise, and social provider authentication based on the connections enabled on your application in the [Auth0 Dashboard](${manage_url}/#/connections/social).

-First, instantiate `A0LockViewController` and register the authentication callback that will receive the authenticated user's credentials.
+First, instantiate `A0LockViewController` and register the authentication <dfn data-key="callback">callback</dfn> that will receive the authenticated user's credentials.
 Then present it as a modal view controller:

 #### Objective C